Crisis

 <<disaster, emergency>>

-Turn to Jesus, not to the problem
+Focus on Jesus, not on the problem

-beginner and finisher of our faith” (Heb 12:2).
-Remember that nothing is going to happen to you that God and you together can’t handle.
-He has said when you pass through the deep water and the fire of severe testing He will be with you (Isa 43:2).
-David said, “Even when he passed through the valley of the shadow of death he did not fear for God was with him” (Ps 23:4).
-Job had the right perspective when tragically struck – his faith in God remained intact and he still blessed God (Job 1:13-22).
-Don’t fight situations on your own but commit them to God.
+they are beyond human ability to control (Lk 21:26).
+During times of stress and calamity, we can quickly take our eyes off God to focus more fully on ourselves and the immediate problems, allowing our minds to make mountains out of molehills and self-pity to take over.
+Instead, look to Jesus, “The beginner and finisher of our faith” and cling closer to Him (Heb 12:2).
+Remember that nothing will happen to you that God and you can’t handle together.
+So don’t attempt to fight these challenging situations alone but submit yourself to God.
+He has said, that when we pass through the deep water and the fire of severe testing, He will be with us (Isa 43:2).
+David’s testimony was, “Even when he passed through the valley of the shadow of death, he did not fear for God was with him” (Ps 23:4).
+Job had the right perspective when tragically struck – his faith remained intact as he continued to bless God (Job 1:13-22).

-God may not answer peoples direct questions but He offers relationship – look for these God moments.
-How you react shows what is in your heart.
-Is your faith anchored firmly on the firm foundation of Christ’s integrity, love and justice?
+Is your faith securely anchored on the firm foundation of Christ’s integrity, love and justice?
 (Heb 6:19).
-Times of crisis (sometimes refered to as crisis of faith) are pivotal; people either cling tighter to Christ realising “He is my help in times of trouble” or reject and turn away from Him because of this intense period of testing and His seeming inability to help (Ps 46:1; Mt 13:20,21, 24:10).
+Times of crisis (sometimes referred to as a crisis of faith) are pivotal; people either cling tighter to Christ realizing “He is my help in times of trouble” or reject and turn away from Him because of this intense period of testing and His seeming inability to help (Ps 46:1; Mt 13:20,21, 24:10).
 Jesus said, “Blessed as the man who does not fall away on account of me” (Lk 7:23).

 Who do I run to in a crisis?

-expressing His desire to God, leaving Him to deal with the case as it seemed best to Him rather than telling Him what to do (Mt 26:36-42).
+Where is our confidence – do we fear the unknown or trust in God?
+We do not know what the future holds but we do know who controls the future.
+Even in a crisis acknowledge His lordship and sovereignty (2 Kgs 19:14-19).
+Jesus in His crisis prayed, expressing His desire to God, leaving Him to deal with the case as it seemed best to Him rather than telling Him what to do (Mt 26:36-42).